BBFifield/firefox-native-base16/README.md

 ## Installation

+For a quick installation on Linux, you can just run the [`install.sh`](./install.sh) script.
+Else, follow the instructions.

 ### Building the binary

 You must first build and install the native application, which requires `cargo` or `rustup` to be installed: